glanceapp/community-widgets/README_template.md

 ## Custom API Widgets

+A gallery with screenshots of all widgets can be found [here](GALLERY.md).

 {{- define "widget-list-item" }}
 * [{{ .Title }}](widgets/{{ .Directory }}/README.md) - {{ .Description | toLowerFirst | trimSuffix "." }}{{ if .Author }} (by @{{ .Author }}){{ end }}
 {{- end }}